 State Guide

-Washington State uses a process called 'vacation' rather than expungement to clear criminal records.
-Learn which felony and misdemeanor convictions qualify under RCW 9.96.060 and RCW 9.96.080.
+Washington uses vacation instead of expungement to clear records.
+Learn which convictions qualify under RCW 9.96.060 and RCW 9.96.080.

 State Guide

-Michigan's Clean Slate legislation (2020) dramatically expanded expungement eligibility — covering up to 3 felonies and unlimited misdemeanors — and introduced automatic expungement for qualifying offenses.
+Michigan's Clean Slate Act expanded expungement to cover 3 felonies and unlimited misdemeanors.
+Learn eligibility and automatic expungement provisions.

 State Guide

-Ohio significantly expanded record sealing eligibility under Senate Bill 288 in 2023.
-Learn who now qualifies, waiting periods for misdemeanors and felonies, and what the sealing process involves.
+Ohio expanded record sealing eligibility under Senate Bill 288.
+Learn who qualifies, waiting periods for misdemeanors and felonies, and the process.

 State Guide